 What are the reviews like?

 As you might expect for a set of irons in this price range, the TaylorMade RSi 1 irons are generally rated very positively.
-Check out this five-star screenshot from Amazon:
+You can read customer reviews on Amazon here.

 The irons also have an average rating of 4.9/5 (over 100 reviews!) on Global Golf.